Loading [MathJax]/jax/output/HTML-CSS/jax.js

 Marc Culler (UIC)

-Abstract: I will describe an old algorithm for computing $A$-polynomials as well as some new additions which have significantly increased the number of once-cusped manifolds for which it is feasible to compute $A$-polynomials.
+Abstract: I will describe an old algorithm for computing A-polynomials as well as some new additions which have significantly increased the number of once-cusped manifolds for which it is feasible to compute A-polynomials.

 Arnaud de Mesmay (CNRS, Gipsa-Lab)

 Abstract: While the search for efficient algorithms to solve three-dimensional topological problems has been very active in the past decades, results on computational hardness have been comparatively very scarce.
 In this talk, we will present two NP-hardness proofs for problems on embeddings into three-manifolds.
-The first one is about finding an embedded non-orientable surface of Euler genus $g$ in a triangulated three-manifold, and the second one is about deciding whether a two- or three-dimensional complex embeds into $\mathbb{R}^3$.
-This hardness stands in stark contrast with the lower dimensional cases which can be solved in linear time, and a variety of computational problems in $\mathbb{S}^3$ like unknot or three-sphere recognition which are in NP and co-NP (assuming the generalized Riemann hypothesis).
+The first one is about finding an embedded non-orientable surface of Euler genus g in a triangulated three-manifold, and the second one is about deciding whether a two- or three-dimensional complex embeds into R3.
+This hardness stands in stark contrast with the lower dimensional cases which can be solved in linear time, and a variety of computational problems in S3 like unknot or three-sphere recognition which are in NP and co-NP (assuming the generalized Riemann hypothesis).
 This is based on joint work with Benjamin Burton, Yo'av Rieck, Eric Sedgwick, Martin Tancer and Uli Wagner.

 Vincent Delecroix (Bordeaux)